Statistics: I was born in

 an assumption, among academics, that ordinary people just aren't smart

-that assumption is false, at least as far as basic concepts are
+this assumption is false, at least as far as basic concepts are

 do their jobs with an acceptable degree of competence.
 And if they